 Free School Meals

-Your child may be able to get free school meals if you get any of the following:
+You can apply for free school meals if you get any of these benefits:

 - Income Support